 “Community and stakeholder pressure continues to be a real issue for infrastructure delivery.
 Our data over five consecutive years shows that industry professionals rate ‘stakeholder and community pressure’ as one of the top three most influential factors contributing to project delays,” said I2S Director, Professor Sara Bice.

 “Over the past 12 months the level of interest from industry in these topics has skyrocketed.
-Governments, investors and developers are increasingly asking how major infrastructure developments can create and capture social value, beyond the financial bottom line.
-We’re hearing the same things from community members who participated in our Australian Perspectives on Infrastructure (API) study.”
+Governments, investors and developers are increasingly asking how major infrastructure developments can identify and manage mis/disinformation.
+Practitioners know place-based approaches can deliver better social value but struggle with implementation within policy and regulatory regimes geared towards project-by-project approaches.
+We’re hearing similar concerns from community members who participated in our Australian Perspectives on Infrastructure (API) study.”

-“We took a deep dive into these topics with this 6th survey and we’ll present the results at the IAP2 Australiasia conference in October 2023.”
+“We took a deep dive into these topics with this 8th survey and we’ll present the results in early 2026.”

 Year on year, infrastructure professionals tell us that stakeholder engagement is one of the most critical factors influencing project outcomes.
 The State of Infrastructure & Engagement provides an important, annual opportunity to check in with the sector about the key engagement and social issues that effect Australia’s infrastructure pipeline and delivery.